 Until 1948, the dining hall was a wooden shack with a brick base and corrugated tin roof.
 It was destroyed in 1948 when the kibbutz was conquered by the Syrian army, or what the kibbutz members refer to as the “big fire,” a term for the four-day abandonment (which is reminiscent of the pogroms and Kristallnacht).

 In 1952, the corner stone was laid for the new dining room, designed by architect Shmuel Mestechkin.
 The plan was a “trousers” plan—two functional wings with an open-air entrance plaza; and the connecting area serving as the kitchen.
 The new dining hall was inaugurated in 1956.
 In 1966 the old dining hall was demolished.
 Throughout the following years, the structure changed repeatedly.
-Each new wing that was built added a unique expression to the entire complex; and each time the dining hall was expanded, its façade faced a different direction.
+Each new wing that was built added a unique expression to the entire complex; and each time the dining hall was expanded, its facade faced a different direction.

 In the final stage, a wing with a row of expressive arches, designed by Mestechkin in collaboration with the artist and kibbutz member Haim Bargal, was built.
 This wing was meant to face the “big lawn,” but in fact it was surrounded by an expansive cement plaza and a row of trees and shrubbery that separated the building from the lawn.
-Ostensibly, the façade was intended to symbolize a sense of elevation in face of not only the constraints of everyday life, but also the tangible memories of the battle that had taken place there and the festering wounds still imprinted on the collective memory.
+Ostensibly, the facade was intended to symbolize a sense of elevation in face of not only the constraints of everyday life, but also the tangible memories of the battle that had taken place there and the festering wounds still imprinted on the collective memory.

-The repetitious shifting of the façade’s location evokes an image of the dining hall rotating around itself, in a constant search for both a landscape to turn to, literally and metaphorically, and an ideal to empower it.
+The repetitious shifting of the facade’s location evokes an image of the dining hall rotating around itself, in a constant search for both a landscape to turn to, literally and metaphorically, and an ideal to empower it.
 This was not feasible on this kibbutz—the shame of abandonment inherent in the very existence of a kibbutz that took pride in its “Tower and Stockade” foundations, was assimilated in the planning of its dining hall.

 The abandonment narrative, as mentioned, was not unique to Sha’ar Hagolan.
 A similar narrative existed in many kibbutzim, including in Yad Mordechai in the south.